palandro/BeWithMars/README.md

 If you want to know more about the Mars InSight Mission please visit: https://mars.nasa.gov/insight/

+### Usage
+Locomotion schemes:
+ - You can either walk freely
+ - or use smooth locomotion with: Left thumbpad

+Buttons:
+ - A: Unfold/fold solar array
+ - Left Thumbstick: Smooth locomotion
+ - Right Thumbstick: Snap turn

 # Release notes
 ## v0.0.2 - Oculus Quest Build